-Protect all waters from contamination by deleterious materials such as wet concrete, gasoline, solvents, epoxy resins or other materials used during construction (2012 BMPs, Section 18).
-This will be accomplished primarily by preventing the storage or refueling of vehicles within 100 feet of streams and wetlands, properly maintaining and checking construction equipment for leaks, properly containing concrete washouts, and in most cases avoiding direct impacts to streams and other waterbodies.
+Protect all waterbodies from contamination by deleterious materials such as wet concrete, gasoline, solvents, epoxy resins or other materials used during construction (2012 BMPs, Section 18).
+This will be accomplished primarily by preventing the storage or refueling of vehicles within 100 feet of streams and wetlands, properly maintaining and checking construction equipment for leaks, properly containing concrete washouts, and in most cases avoiding direct impacts to streams and other waterbodies and meeting the guidelines of the New York State Standards and Specifications for Erosion and Sediment Control.

 After placement of concrete, wash water used to clean the concrete truck will be directed to a concrete washout structure at designated areas only.
 These concrete washout area(s) will be located a minimum of one hundred (100) feet from all wetlands, waterbodies, and drainage structures.
-Self-installed or prefabricated containers may be used and are intended to capture the wash water to allow for evaporation or off-site disposal.
+Self-installed or prefabricated containers that meets the guidelines of the New York State Standards and Specifications for Erosion and Sediment Control, may be used, and are intended to capture the wash water to allow for evaporation or off-site disposal.
 Washout structures or containers will be inspected after each use to determine if they are filled to seventy-five (75) percent of capacity and to make sure that the plastic linings are intact and not leaking.
 Material in washout structures or containers will be removed when they reach seventy-five (75) percent capacity